 Requirements to establish the defence

-There are 4 elements a director must satisfy to be able to make out a defence under the safe harbour provisions to insolvent trading these are:
+There are four elements a director must satisfy to be able to make out a defence under the safe harbour provisions to insolvent trading these are:

-1. the directors have to be taking a course of action that is reasonably likely to lead to better outcome for the company and its creditors;
+- The directors have to be taking a course of action that is reasonably likely to lead to a better outcome for the company and its creditors

-2. Any further debts incurred are in connection with the better outcome;
+- Any further debts incurred are in connection with the better outcome

-3. The company must have made provision for the employee entitlements (including superannuation) and be compliant with the tax reporting obligations in a manner consistent with a company that’s solvent;
+- The company must have made provision for the employee entitlements (including superannuation) and be compliant with the tax reporting obligations in a manner consistent with a company that’s solvent

 As lawyers and commentators consider these provisions further no doubt there will be many more articles and commentaries written in this section.
 Clearly, this will be an expensive defence to argue in court, it will also be difficult and no doubt costly to comply with to succeed in such a defence.

 On an initial review, however, there are two concerns that should be considered by directors that may not be immediately apparent.